wh0pper/glamajson/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+## Setup
+When seeding database, do queens before episodes

 Things you may want to cover:

 * Ruby version